✅ Real GDS-verifiable PNRs — verify on the airline's own website+91 91155 80911Mon–Sat, 10–6 ISTTrack reservation

 Checklist so far:

-• Return reservation brackets 05–26 September — real, verifiable PNR
+• Return reservation brackets 05–26 September — a real, verifiable PNR

 • Side-trip transport matches the hotel and invitation-letter dates